 The court will only issue a domestic violence order if the situation meets certain requirements.
 An order can be issued against a partner or ex-partner, spouse or ex-spouse, or a relative.
 The situation can involve divorce, separation, or paternity.

 The abuse requirement is broad and not only limited to physical abuse.
 Abuse can be emotional, verbal, economic, or sexual.
 Therefore, it is not difficult for a person to seek a restraining order.
-There are some individuals who seek restraining orders through the court as a legal way of getting back at their ex.
+Some individuals seek restraining orders through the court as a legal way of getting back at their ex.

 Is a Protective Order the Same as a Restraining Order?